What happens next? Day by day after the death of the Queen

 Heads of state, prime ministers and presidents, European royals and key figures from public life will be invited to gather in the abbey, which can hold a congregation of 2,000.

-The service will be televised, and a national two minutes’ silence will follow the Last Post being sounded at 11.55am.
+The service will be televised and a national two-minute silence is expected to be held.

-Reveille, the national anthem and a lament, played by the Queen’s Piper, will bring the state funeral service to an end at approximately noon.

 After the service, the coffin will be taken in procession from Westminster Abbey to Wellington Arch and then travel to Windsor.